Planck constant: Origin of the constant

-Plaque at the Humboldt University of Berlin: "In this edifice taught Max Planck, the discoverer of the elementary quantum of action h, from 1889 to 1928."
+Plaque at the Humboldt University of Berlin: "Max Planck, the discoverer of the elementary quantum of action h, taught in this house from 1889 to 1928."

 Intensity of light emitted from a black body.
 Each curve represents behavior at different body temperatures.
 The Planck constant h is used to explain the shape of these curves.

 The Planck constant was formulated as part of Max Planck's successful effort to produce a mathematical expression that accurately predicted the observed spectral distribution of black-body radiation.
 This expression is known as Planck's law.

 In the last years of the 19th century, Max Planck was investigating the problem of black-body radiation posed by Kirchhoff some 40 years earlier.
 Every physical body spontaneously and continuously emits electromagnetic radiation.
 There was no expression or explanation for the overall shape of the observed emission spectrum.
 At the time, Wien's law fit the data for short wavelengths and high temperatures, but failed for long wavelengths.
 Also around this time, but unknown to Planck, Lord Rayleigh had derived theoretically a formula, later known as the Rayleigh–Jeans law, that could reasonably predict long wavelengths but failed dramatically at short wavelengths.

 Approaching this problem, Planck hypothesized that the equations of motion for light describe a set of harmonic oscillators, one for each possible frequency.
 He examined how the entropy of the oscillators varied with the temperature of the body, trying to match Wien's law, and was able to derive an approximate mathematical function for the black-body spectrum, which gave a simple empirical formula for long wavelengths.